young-kcd/firebird/doc/sql.extensions/README.ddl.txt

 GRANT ALL ON PLG$SRP_VIEW TO SYSTEM PRIVILEGE USER_MANAGEMENT

 Grants all rights to view (used in SRP management plugin) to users having USER_MANAGEMENT privilege.

+22) Added replication control clauses to ALTER DATABASE statement.
+(Dmitry Yemanov)

+ALTER DATABASE {ENABLE | DISABLE} PUBLICATION

+Enables or disabled replication.
+The change is applied immediately.

+ALTER DATABASE ADD ALL TO PUBLICATION

+Enables replication for all tables inside the database, including the ones to be created in the future.

+ALTER DATABASE ADD TABLE {<table1>, <table2>, ..., <tableN>} TO PUBLICATION

+Enables replication for the specified set of tables.

+ALTER DATABASE DROP ALL FROM PUBLICATION

+Disables replication for all tables inside the database, including the ones to be created in the future.

+ALTER DATABASE DROP TABLE {<table1>, <table2>, ..., <tableN>} FROM PUBLICATION

+Disables replication for the specified set of tables.

+23) Added optional replication control clauses to CREATE TABLE and ALTER TABLE statements.
+(Dmitry Yemanov)

+CREATE TABLE <name> ... [ {ENABLE | DISABLE} PUBLICATION ]
+ALTER TABLE <name> ... [ {ENABLE | DISABLE} PUBLICATION ]

+Defines whether replication is enabled for the specified table.
+If not specified in the CREATE TABLE statement, the database-level default behaviour is applied.